mat-griffin/jamf-mcp/README.md

 - Jamf Pro read-only account

 If Homebrew is not installed got to https://brew.sh and install.
-Once brew is installed install node:
+Once brew is installed install node, the command below fails quit Terminal and then try again.

     brew install node